Gua Sha, for those that haven’t heard of it before, is a form of Chinese medicine that involves the use of a sharp, straight-edged tool on the skin.

 Perimenopause occurs as women move closer to menopause.
 Symptoms include:

 One study, however, found that gua sha may reduce symptoms of perimenopause in some women.

 The study examined 80 women with perimenopausal symptoms.
-The intervention group received 15 minute gua sha treatments once a week in conjunction with conventional therapy for eight weeks.
+The intervention group received 15-minute gua sha treatments once a week in conjunction with conventional therapy for eight weeks.
 The control group only received conventional therapy.

-Upon completion of the study, the intervention group reported greater reduction of symptoms such as insomnia, anxiety, fatigue, headaches, and hot flashes compared to the control group.
+Upon completion of the study, the intervention group reported a greater reduction of symptoms such as insomnia, anxiety, fatigue, headaches, and hot flashes compared to the control group.
 Researchers believe gua sha therapy might be a safe, effective remedy for this syndrome.